Patriots Day (film): Development

 The film was one of three originally proposed about the bombings, the other two being Boston Strong (based on the book of the same title), set to be directed by Daniel Espinosa and starring Casey Affleck; and Stronger, about bombing victim Jeff Bauman, starring Jake Gyllenhaal.
-It was to depict Boston Police Commissioner Ed Davis' experiences during the manhunt.
 CBS Films purchased the rights to Boston Strong and merged it into the existing script.
-Stronger was produced separately and released on September 22, 2017.
+Stronger was produced separately and released on September 22, 2017; Lionsgate distributed that film in conjunction with its subsidiary Roadside Attractions.

 On March 31, 2015, CBS Films announced it was producing the film as Patriots' Day, depicting the 2013 Boston Marathon bombing and manhunt.
 The script, written by Matt Charman, focused on Boston Police Commissioner Edward F. Davis.
 The film is also based on the book Boston Strong and material from 60 Minutes.
 Its final version, not focused specifically on Davis, was written by Peter Berg, Matt Cook, and Joshua Zetumer; Mark Wahlberg plays police officer Sgt.
 Tommy Saunders and Michelle Monaghan plays his wife Carol.
 Wahlberg produced the film along with Scott Stuber, Dylan Clark, Stephen Levinson, Michael Radutzky, Hutch Parker and Dorothy Aufiero.
 By February 2016, the apostrophe in the title was dropped, making it Patriots Day.
 Also by then, J. K. Simmons had joined the cast as Watertown PD Sgt.
 Jeffrey Pugliese.

 CBS Films and Lionsgate co-financed the film, with Lionsgate handling distribution.
 On March 8, 2016, Jimmy O. Yang joined the film's cast as Dun Meng, who was carjacked by the Tsarnaev brothers.
 On the same day, Vincent Curatola was cast as the mayor of Boston, Thomas Menino, who was serving his fifth term when the bombings took place.
 On March 11, 2016, John Goodman signed on to play former Boston Police Commissioner Ed Davis.
 On March 25, 2016, James Colby joined the film to play William B. Evans, a Boston PD superintendent, and following him, Michelle Monaghan joined to play Carol Saunders, Tommy's wife.
 On March 31, Kevin Bacon joined the cast as FBI agent Rick Deslauriers, and on April 4, 2016, Alex Wolff and Themo Melikidze were cast in the film as Dzhokhar and Tamerlan Tsarnaev, responsible for the bombing and later manhunt.
 Michael Beach later joined the film to play Massachusetts governor Deval Patrick.

 On April 6, 2016, Rachel Brosnahan and Christopher O'Shea joined the film to play newlyweds Jessica Kensky and Patrick Downes, who were at the finish line and seriously injured.
 The next day, Lana Condor was cast as Sean Collier's prospective girlfriend.
 On May 5, 2016, Melissa Benoist was cast as Katherine Russell, the widow of Tamerlan Tsarnaev, with Khandi Alexander set to play law enforcement interrogator Veronica, and Jake Picking as MIT Police Officer Sean Collier, who was killed 79 hours after the bombing.
 David Ortiz, who retired from the Boston Red Sox after the 2016 season, appears as himself.